sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - abstract algebra.markdown

 	<ul>
 	<li>

-often draw diagram as in
+		often draw diagram as in the figure

 	</li>
 	</ul>